 Here are some short quizzes to test your knowledge and clear up IELTS myths.

 There is a lot of misinformation out there about IELTS and the best approaches to getting a good band score.
 Many of my students get different information and when they go online they are even more confused about what to do, so I hope this post can finally clear up the myths!
-There are 14 questions here but I could add many more because there is a lot of false information surrounding IELTS.
+There are 14 questions here.

 The answers are below each quiz. don’t check the answers until you have tried the quiz.